fluxpuls/AIfitness.github.io/README.md

 ## Our Mission

-Our mission is to open a state-of-the-art fitness center in NYC that combines advanced AI solutions with motivational programs and natural performance-enhancing nutrition.
+Our mission is to open a state-of-the-art fitness center that combines advanced AI solutions with motivational programs and natural performance-enhancing nutrition.

 ## Join Us on Our Journey